Jonathan-Soh/CurriculumVitae/README.md

 **Softskills**
 - Communication: Empathic listening, Paraphrasing, Summarizing
 - Sales/Persuasion: Clear orator, Assessment of needs, Understanding of central and peripheral routes of persuasion
+- Tenacity: Willing and has worked crazy hour when the need arises (i.e. 20 hour shift, waking at 4:30 am thrice per week for a client).

 **Technical Skills**
 - Casework: Managing and following up on a case